traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

 With CRDs, one can also redefine the `default` TLSOption, which will be applied to every router that has no TLSOptions explicitly attached, nor a specific TLSOptions defined through the [HTTP TLS](../entrypoints.md#tls) section on the EntryPoint.

+To explicitly use a different TLSOption (and using the Kubernetes Ingress resources) you'll have to add an annotation to the Ingress in the following form:
+`traefik.ingress.kubernetes.io/router.tls.options: <resource-namespace>-<resource-name>@kubernetescrd`

 !!! info "TLSOption Attributes"

     ```yaml tab="TLSOption"